JaredHGray/HardeningGuide/GeneralHardening.md

 > sudo apt  update -y && sudo apt upgrade -y

+### Pinned Packages

+Pinned packages are those that have been marked as manually installed or held at a specific version, preventing them from being upgraded.

+To check for manually installed packages:

+> apt-mark showmanual

+To check for held packages (those with a specific version):

+> apt-mark showhold

+This command will display a list of packages that have been held at a specific version.

+If there are no pinned packages, these commands will not output anything.

+Unpinning a Manually Installed Package:

+> sudo apt-mark unmarkauto package_name

+Unpinning a Held Package

+> sudo apt-mark unhold package_name

 ## Vulnerability Scanning

 One option to approaching this challenge is to scan your system for vulnerabilities using a tool such as <span style="color:green;">OpenVAS</span> or <span style="color:green;">Nessus</span>